 Rachael earned a Bachelors from Emory University in Atlanta, Georgia with degrees in Environmental Studies and Psychology, and Master’s in Environmental Science and Public Affairs from Indiana University.
 She has broad experience in the environmental field, working on research and with non-profit organizations on issues including land conservation, urban forestry, food justice, and sustainability.

-Rachael grew up in South Carolina, where she developed an early passion for the outdoors during weekends at her family’s house on Edisto Island.
-She attended the Green River Preserve summer camp in Western North Carolina for 12 years as a camper, expeditioner and counselor.
-These summers inspired her to pursue conservation as a career, a decision that has provided amazing opportunities to explore, learn about and protect diverse natural areas.
+Rachael grew up in South Carolina, where she developed an early passion for the outdoors during weekends at her family’s home on Edisto Island.
+Her upbringing, and her 12 years of summer camp in Western North Carolina as a camper, expeditioner, and counselor inspired her to pursue conservation as a career, a decision that has provided opportunities to explore and protect diverse natural areas.